The 5 Love Languages: Hype or Hope?

 He answers this question in the first few chapters, and goes on to offer practical solutions.

-The premise of the love book:
+The premise of the five languages of love book:

 - The euphoric "in-love" experience of romantic obsession lasts an average of two years.
 As it wears off, many relationships collapse under the onslaught of crushed expectations, wounding words, and sullen resentment.